wmkm0113/utils-jdk11/README.md

 ## Utilities List
 ### BeanUtils
 **Package**: org.nervousync.utils
-* Copy object fields value from the source object to target object, based field name
+* Copy object fields value from the source object to the target object, based field name
-* Copy object fields value from the source object array to target object, based annotation: BeanProperty
+* Copy object fields value from the source object array to the target object, based annotation: BeanProperty
-* Copy object fields value from the source object to target object arrays, based annotation: BeanProperty
+* Copy object fields value from the source object to the target object arrays, based annotation: BeanProperty

 ### CertificateUtils
 **Package**: org.nervousync.utils